Toward Third-Party Assurance of AI Systems: Design Requirements, Prototype, and Early Testing: Discussion

 Importantly, this flexibility should be understood as a requisite skill for AI assurance professionals.
 To apply the framework rigorously, assurance practitioners must exercise judgment in adapting its components while preserving its underlying structure and intent.
 Developing this capacity requires targeted training and professionalization~\cite{lam2024framework, kijewski2024rise, costanza2022audits, raji2022outsider}, and early efforts have begun to emerge~\cite{forhumanity2024welcome, algorithmicbiaslabndai}.
 Our findings add \emph{specificity} to the skills required of assurance professionals (e.g. rephrasing questions for non-technical stakeholders) and thus to the competencies that should be covered in assurance training and certification.

-Beyond individual practitioner expertise, our findings also highlight the need for concrete plans to update our framework, and RAI tools more broadly, as the AI development landscape changes.
-While our framework intentionally allows for flexibility to accommodate such change, our validations point to the importance of more explicit processes for monitoring and updating assurance frameworks over time, paralleling the recognition that AI systems themselves require continuous oversight~\cite{nist2023artificial, kuehnert2025who}.
+Beyond individual practitioner expertise, our findings also highlight the need for plans to regularly update our framework, and RAI tools more broadly, as the AI development landscape changes.
+While our framework was intentionally designed as a \emph{blueprint} to accommodate such changes, our validations point to the importance of more explicit processes for monitoring and updating assurance frameworks over time, paralleling the recognition that AI systems themselves require continuous oversight~\cite{nist2023artificial, kuehnert2025who}.
 We encourage researchers and practitioners to treat the maintenance of RAI tools as an ongoing responsibility rather than a one-time design task.

+\xhdr{Creating Incentives to Undertake Assurance} Our findings highlight that the incentives for undertaking such a process are not currently present.
+Future work should explore the costs, organizational burdens, and scalability limitations associated with assurance as a means for understanding how assurance can be incentivized.

-\xhdr{Assurance Timing} Our findings show that assurance may be most effective in the early stages of the AI lifecycle, especially in value proposition.
-While assurances generally emphasizes evaluations that continue throughout the lifecycle of a system~\cite{ashmore2021assuring, lewis2023audit, robbins2024ai}, and while it would be ideal to conduct assurance at every stage of the AI lifecycle, our validations show that in a resource-constrained environment, assurance might be \emph{most} valuable when conducted early.
+As a first step, we propose one mechanism to decrease the cost of assurance, which in turn, may encourage companies to undertake assurance: {conducting the process in the early stages of the AI lifecycle, especially in value proposition.
+While assurance generally emphasizes evaluations that continue throughout the lifecycle of a system~\cite{ashmore2021assuring, lewis2023audit, robbins2024ai}, and while it would be ideal to conduct assurance at every stage of the AI lifecycle, our validations show that in a resource-constrained environment, assurance might be \emph{most} valuable when conducted early.
 Early assurance can detect potential issues proactively and result in a lower likelihood of lost information (e.g. through people leaving an organization).
 Although the FAccT community has documented early-stage failures of AI systems~\cite{raji2022fallacy, godbole2025ai, faggella2018enterprise, coston2023validity} and proposed tools for the value proposition stage~\citep[e.g.][]{kawakami2024situate, yildirim2023investigating}, our findings underscore the need for \emph{external evaluations} during value proposition to prompt organizations to surface and mitigate problems before they become more severe and costly.
-Consequently, we recommend that researchers and industry practitioners focus on developing evaluations targeting the value proposition stage of AI development.
+Consequently, we recommend that the community focus on developing evaluations targeting the value proposition stage of AI development.